 One to three messages in tongues can be given either by the same person or by different persons, but each tongue must be followed by its interpretation.
 Also, each tongue and its interpretation must be given in turn to avoid the confusion of people speaking over one another.

-However, when two to three messages in tongues are given either by the same person or by different persons, and there's been no interpretation, then whoever interprets will give ONE interpretation that covers ALL previous messages lacking interpretations.
+However, after two messages in tongues have been given either by the same person or by two different persons, and there's been no interpretations, then whoever follows with a third message in tongues followed by an interpretation, that ONE interpretation serves as an interpretation of ALL previous messages.

 Paul instructs, "But if there is no interpreter, let him keep silent in Church, and let him speak to himself and to God" (1 Corinthians 14:28).